FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 $ qemu-system-aarch64 -nographic -smp 1 -s -machine virt,secure=on -cpu cortex-a57 -d unimp -semihosting-config enable,target=native -m 1057 -bios bl1.bin
 ```

-It will hang, but if it shows the following messages roughly at the end, it means the build was
+It will hang, but if it shows the messages similar to the following, it means the build was
 successful.
-These log messages are printed out by FSP (and FSP Dispatcher).
+These log messages are printed out by FSP.

 ```
-VERBOSE: Calling fspd_enter_sp
-VERBOSE: fsp_c_main
-NOTICE:  BL32: Debug message
-VERBOSE: Done with fspd_enter_sp
+INFO: BL31: Initializing BL32
+FSP DEBUG: fsp debug
+INFO: BL31: Preparing for EL3 exit to normal world
+INFO: Entry point address = 0x60000000
 ```

+## Critical Missing Pieces

+Right now, it doesn't do much except printing out debug messages.
+Even when it prints out debugging
+messages, it uses the existing TF-A's libc and console driver.
+The following are probably the
+critical pieces that are needed right away.

+### Memory Management

+There is not even basic heap support yet.
+This is necessary to do anything useful and serious, so
+it is urgently needed.
+It's probably not that we need to have a sophisticated paging system right
+now, but we do need basic heap allocation/deallocation support.

+### Testing Setup

+Rust has a testing framework and we can use this to do unit testing.
+We need to take a look and see
+how we can leverage it.

+### Standard Library Functions

+Once we have some heap support, we can perhaps implement standard library functions.
+Probably not
+everything is needed, but some of them will be helpful, e.g., String, vec, etc.

+### Exceptions and Interrupts

+Currently, we register dummy handlers for exceptions and interrupts.
+We need to implement real
+handlers.